 Operations Management is about managing the processes of an enterprise to produce goods or services and to satisfy customer needs.
 It includes delivering goods/services to customers using the least cost transportations.
 Managers in other functions such as marketing or finance, also manage processes.
 In fact, organizations are built around processes that supply customers.
 This is why all managers should be familiar with the principles of effective operations and process management.
 The purpose of this Operations Management track is to develop an understanding of the issues which are appropriate to middle and senior managers, so that they can understand the principles and techniques which are the foundation of successfully managing operations.
 The principles and concepts studied in this track are applicable equally to product and service based operations, to the private, public and not-for-profit sectors in business, government, health care, education, and many other areas.
 The track develops a strategic perspective of operations management's contribution to the organizations long-term success.

-Core Courses Required for both tracks:
+Core Courses Required for all tracks:

 • MBA501.
 Managerial Economics and Business Strategy